trenki2/trenki2.github.io/_posts/2017-06-15-developing-a-software-renderer-part3.md

 filling random triangles.
 Still that does not mean, that the scanline based approach is better in all the cases.

-With the block based approach it would be relativly easy to support some form of a hierarchical z-buffer and cull whole blocks much faster if there is overdraw.
+With the block based approach it would be relatively easy to support some form of a hierarchical z-buffer and cull whole blocks much faster if there is overdraw.
 This is not so simple with the scanline based approach.